lyoungblood/realtime-web-analytics-workshop/module-1/README.md

 ```
 </details>

-4. In the `commands` section of the same resource, after line number 390, add the following two commands, which will execute `chkconfig` to add the `aws-kinesis-agent` to `/etc/init.d` and enable it by symlinking it into the appropriate `/etc/rcX.d` directories so that it will launch on startup:
+3. In the `commands` section of the same resource, after line number 390, we added the following two commands, which will execute `chkconfig` to add the `aws-kinesis-agent` to `/etc/init.d` and enable it by symlinking it into the appropriate `/etc/rcX.d` directories so that it will launch on startup:

 <details>
 <summary><strong>See this edit in context (expand for code)</strong></summary>